Table of Contents

 Match your business needs with the functionality of the expense management software offered by different vendors.
 Be sure that the vendors you’re considering are financially stable and offer adequate customer support.

-Some features to look for in expense management software include robust customer support and a user-friendly dashboard with views for employees, approvers, and administrators.
+Key features to look for in an all-in-one expense management system include robust customer support and a user-friendly dashboard with views for employees, approvers, and administrators.
 It should be able to integrate with APIs, ERP systems, and accounting software.

 Additional features to consider are:

-- Automated data extraction, like OCR, to simplify the submission process
+- Automated data extraction, like OCR, simplifies the submission process

 - Expense policy verification and violation detection notifications